zuozhenggh/learning-library/solutions-library/oci-move-improve/integrate/integrate.md

 	![](./images/3.png "")

 20. On this page, name your connection.
-In this lab, we used “MySQL_osCommerce”.
+In this lab, you used “MySQL_osCommerce”.
 You can optionally add a description to this connection.
 For the role, make sure that “Trigger and Invoke” is enabled.

 	![](./images/4.png "")